ayepRahman/react-redux-saga-boilerplate/README.md

 # react-redux-saga-boilerplate

-A lightweight react redux saga boilerplate for a scalable developement that focus on performance and best practices.
+A lightweight react redux saga boilerplate for a scalable development that focus on performance and best practices.

 ## Quick Start